HenryASazo/Arduino-thermometer-project/README.md

 # Arduino Project: Thermometer

 This repository contains the code and documentation for an Arduino project I developed during my university studies.
-It showcases my understanding of microcontrollers, electronic components, and programming in C/C++.
+It showcases my understanding of microcontrollers, electronic components, and programming in C.

 ## Project Overview